 Desktop Apps Be Damned

-Posted by Double Compile.
-Monday, June 6.
-2011, 10:49 AM in Java
+Posted by Double Compile on Monday, June 6.
+2011 in Java

 As a side project, a couple of friends and I for a long time have been working on the Elysium role-playing game.
 I had an idea yesterday for a character generator and campaign builder.
 I remember from years past when I used to play Dungeons and Dragons that there was a free software character generator called PCGen.
 I took a look at it to see how easily I could develop plug-ins or data sets that applied to our game system.
 I didn't get a warm fuzzy about this looking at the PCGen docs.